Asymmetry Control in a Parametric Oscillator for the Quantum Simulation of Chemical Activation: Author contributions

 \section{Author contributions}

 ACCdA, RGC, and MS analyzed the data and modeled the experiment.
 ACCdA, RGC, MS, and MHD wrote the manuscript.
 PEV supported the data analysis.
 All authors contributed to the manuscript.
 RGC and MS conceptualized the experiment and collected data.
 NEF fabricated the device.
 BA, DGAC, PK, EG, and VSB validated the relevance and utility to chemistry and provided theory support.
+MS coordinated the interdisciplinary collaboration and led the revision process.
 MHD and RGC supervised the research.